|How to conquer your overeating for good!|

 If you gain the strength to see yourself as you really are and take charge of your current condition, you won't need their weight-loss program anymore.
 Instead of continuing to ride the dieting merry-go-round, hoping for future change, you'll be off working on something else that needs fixing.

-Weight-loss companies know that, so a lot of commercial diets and diet books are set up to keep you riding the horse of change and hope.
+Weight-loss companies know this, so a lot of commercial diets and weight-loss books are set up to keep you riding the emotional horse of change and hope.
 When you are not happy with the way things currently are, you're easy to manipulate using generic words dressed in vague meanings.

 The truth is: